jebadjorah/ConvertToZIP_Release/ReadMe.txt

 This App is used for convert ZIP file

-Convert the (Folder, file) based on given "Excel" inside the folder.
+Convert the (Folder, file) based on given "Excel" inside the "Service" folder.

-TargetFolder - please mention in Config file
+TargetFolder - please mention in "Service/ConvertToZIP.exe.config" file